cobblers-children/faceoff/README.md

 ### Usage

 You can provide any number of versions of your code to compare against.
 For particular tests that are for new functions, that may exist at HEAD and perhaps trunk, but not in the latest build, you can add a skip attribute.

-The convention used is that the first version provided is the baseline, and the last listed is the version under test
+The convention used is that the first version provided is the baseline, and the last listed is the version under test.
+Any entries between first and last are reference versions or branches to detect if the code under test has undone any improvements added in recent PRs.

 ```
 import current from "..";